sumsjp/Quantified-Strategies/Seasonality And Holiday Effects - TRADING STRATEGIES.md

 [[Youtube]](https://www.youtube.com/watch?v=pL9F9DSIOVg&list=PLHFlSdhbIZ6SMz5hnXTWKKj__6zDmxzz3)

-The trading strategy presented in the video revolves around leveraging stock market performance during Easter-related holidays.
-Here's a concise summary:

-1. **Easter Strategy:**
+### 1. Theme: Easter and Trading Strategies for U.S. Stocks

+- **Easter** is a Christian holiday observed globally, and its impact on trading in U.S. stocks is explored.
+- Two trading strategies are discussed:
-   - **Entry:** Buy at the close on the Friday before Good Friday (one week prior to Easter).
+  - **Easter Strategy**: Buy at the close on Friday before Good Friday, exit at the close of Holy Thursday (4 trading days later).
+  - **Holy Thursday Strategy**: Buy at the close on Wednesday during Easter week, sell at the close the next day (Holy Thursday).

+### 2. Trading Products: S&P 500

+- The strategies are applied to the **S&P 500** index.

+### 3. Indicators:

+- **Performance Metrics**:
+  - Average gain per trade.
+  - Win rate.
+  - Profit factor.

+### 4. Strategy Details:

+- **Easter Strategy**:
+  - Entry: Close on Friday one week before Good Friday.
-   - **Exit:** Sell at the close of Holy Thursday, four trading days later.
+  - Exit: Close of Holy Thursday (4 trading days later).
-   - **Performance:** Over a 63-year period, this strategy yields an average gain of 0.77% per trade.
-Since 2000, the average gain has been 1.49%.
-Losses are minimal, with gains typically outweighing losses.
+  - Historical performance over a 63-year period and since the year 2000 is mentioned.

-2. **Holy Thursday Strategy:**
+- **Holy Thursday Strategy**:
-   - **Entry:** Buy at the close on Wednesday during Easter week.
+  - Entry: Close on Wednesday during Easter week.
-   - **Exit:** Sell at the close of Holy Thursday (next day), resulting in a holding period of just 24 hours.
-   - **Performance:** Over 63 trades, this strategy achieves an average gain of 0.35% per trade with a 68% win rate and a profit factor of 4.1.
+  - Exit: Close on Holy Thursday (next day).
+  - Despite being invested for only 24 hours, it shows good performance metrics.

+### 5. Backtest Performance:

+- **Easter Strategy**:
+  - Average gain per trade: 0.77% over 63 years.
+  - Since 2000: 1.49% average gain.
+  - Losses are relatively small, gains tend to be bigger.

+- **Holy Thursday Strategy**:
+  - 63 trades.
+  - Average gain per trade: 0.35%.
+  - Win rate: 68%.
+  - Profit factor: 4.1.

+### 6. Conclusions:

+- Easter is a good holiday for stocks, with positive trading performance during the Easter week.
+- Both strategies (Easter and Holy Thursday) show solid backtest results.
-Both strategies are highlighted as effective, particularly during Easter week, which is noted for being among the five best trading days of the year.
-The video suggests these ideas are part of a broader collection available on their website, encouraging viewers to explore further and engage with their content.
+- These are among the five best trading days of the year.
+- Encouragement to explore other trading ideas available on their website.

+### 7. Additional Notes:

+- The video emphasizes that these are just two out of hundreds of trading ideas they offer.
+- Call to action: Like, subscribe, and check out their website for more content.
+- Wish traders good luck.
 </details>

 <details>